Formula One's Ecclestone charged in German bribe case

 CVC acquired a 63 percent stake in Formula One, but has since whittled that down to around 35 percent in a series of deals.
 U.S. investment groups BlackRock and Waddell & Reed, as well as Norway's Norges Bank Investment Management have bought into the business over the past year.

-CVC said in a statement that the board of Delta Topco Limited (Formula One Group) had noted the developments in Munich and would continue to monitor the situation.

-(Additional reporting by Joern Poltz in Munich and Alan Baldwin; writing by Maria Sheahan and Keith Weir; editing by Tom Pfeiffer)
+(Additional reporting by Joern Poltz in Munich; writing by Maria Sheahan and Keith Weir; editing by Tom Pfeiffer)